cookiecutter/cookiecutter-django/docs/project-generation-options.rst

 windows:
     Indicates whether the project should be configured for development on Windows.

-use_pycharm:
-    Indicates whether the project should be configured for development with PyCharm_.
+editor:
+    Select an editor to use.
+The choices are:

+    1. None
+    2. PyCharm_
+    3. `VS Code`_

 use_docker:
-    Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.
+    Indicates whether the project should be configured to use Docker_, `Docker Compose`_ and `devcontainer`_.

-use_vscode_devcontainer:
-    Indicates whether the project should be configured to use `VS Code Dev Container`_.

 postgresql_version:
     Select a PostgreSQL_ version to use.
 The choices are: